solana-developers/create-solana-dapp/packages/preset-react/README.md

 Options:
     --name                                                             [string]
-    --anchorName           Name of the Anchor project        [string] [default: in the workspace                           "anchor"]
+    --anchorName       Name of the Anchor project  [string] [default: "anchor"] in the workspace
-    --anchorProgramName    Anchor program name                         [string]
+    --anchorProgram    Anchor program name                             [string]
     --feature          The feature to generate               [string] [choices:
                                                               "anchor-counter",
                                                         "anchor-basic", "none"]
     --npmScope         The npm scope to use                            [string] --ui               The UI library to use         [string] [choices: "none", "tailwind"] [default:
                                                                     "tailwind"]
-    --webName              Name of the web            [string] [default: "web"] application (overrides
+    --webName          Name of the web application    [string] [default: "web"] (overrides name)
-                           name)
     --skipFormat       Skip formatting files                          [boolean]
 ```

 ## More information